jaubourg/wires/README.md

 require( "#mysql_user" ) === ( process.env.SQL_USER || "root" );
 ```

-Fallbacks act like any other setting and can be overriden using the cascading nature of configurations.
+Fallbacks act like any other setting and can be overridden using the cascading nature of configurations.
 They can also be recovered programmatically if and when needed.

 Coming back to the previous example, if we redefine the fallback in the parent configuration then this new setting will be used in place of `root` as the "fallback value":